The Galaxy Note 20 doesn't come with headphones and that's a good thing

 The news of Samsung's headphone omission comes on the heels of rumors that Apple won't include headphones or a power adapter in the box of the next iPhone, aka the iPhone 12.
 If that's too extreme for you, Samsung does still include a charger in the box.

 On the Note 20's website there's a "what's in the box" section that is absent of any headphones.
-Samsung confirmed that all of this is true and that it won't include wired headphones in the box for premium phones sold in North America.
+Samsung confirmed that all of this is true and that it won't include wired headphones in the box for tphones sold in North America.

 To quote Kent Brockman from The Simpsons when he thought space ants were invading Earth, "I, for one, welcome our new insect overlords."